← Back to all posts

 6 Memorial and Celebration of Life Ideas That Feel Right

 Planning a gathering after losing someone is one of the hardest things you will ever do.
-You are grieving.
-You are tired.
-And somehow you are also supposed to make decisions about food, logistics, and guest lists while your world feels upside down.
+You are grieving and exhausted, and somehow you are also expected to make decisions about food and logistics and a guest list while your whole world feels upside down.

-I want to start by saying this: there is no wrong way to do this.
-There is no rulebook.
+I want to start by saying this: there is no wrong way to do it, and no rulebook to follow.
 A celebration of life is whatever feels right to you and the people who loved the person you are honoring.

-But I also know that when you are in the middle of grief, having some ideas to lean on can be a quiet relief.
-So here are six celebration of life ideas that I have seen bring real comfort to the people who planned them and the guests who attended.
+But when you are in the middle of grief, a few ideas to lean on can be a real relief.
+So here are six celebration of life ideas that I have watched bring genuine comfort, both to the people who planned them and to the guests who came.

 1. A Memory-Sharing Gathering

-This is the most common format for a celebration of life, and for good reason.
-It works.
+This is the most common format for a celebration of life, and for good reason: it does the job better than almost anything else.

-Set up a space, whether that is your living room, a park pavilion, or a rented venue, and invite people to share stories.
-Not eulogies.
-Stories.
+Set up a space, whether that is your living room, a park pavilion, or a rented venue, and invite people to share stories rather than formal eulogies.
 The funny ones, the small ones, the ones that make you laugh through tears.

 The key is creating an environment where people feel comfortable speaking up.
 A few things that help: arrange seating in a circle or semicircle rather than rows.
 Have someone you trust gently moderate and invite people to share when there is a lull.
 Keep it open-ended.
 Some people will talk for five minutes.
 Others will say one sentence and sit down.
 Both are perfect.